-PSY4108 Period 3 6 Jan 2020 31 Jan 2020 Print course description ECTS credits: 1.0 Instruction language: English Coordinator:

-• J.H.H.J.
-Prickaerts
+PSY4108

+Period 3 4 Jan 2021 29 Jan 2021

-Teaching methods: Lecture(s), Skills, Work in subgroups Assessment methods: Attendance, Written exam Keywords: Neuroanatomy, limbic system, basal ganglia Faculty of Psychology and Neuroscience
+Print course description ECTS credits: 1.0 Instruction language: English Coordinator: J.H.H.J.
+Prickaerts Teaching methods: Lecture(s), Skills, Work in subgroups Assessment methods: Attendance, Written exam Keywords: Neuroanatomy, limbic system, basal ganglia

-Colloquia
+Faculty of Psychology and Neuroscience Colloquia

+Full course description

 Each specialisation organizes two colloquia, in which senior researchers from Maastricht University or visiting lecturers present their scientific insights.
 Each colloquium focuses in depth on one of a wide range of topics, with issues transcending the courses and specialisations.
 Each colloquium lecture will be followed by active discussion, chaired by the lecturer or the host of the guest lecturer.
 A total of twelve colloquia will be offered.

+Course objectives

+Students are able to understand: